 Describe a typical day in your life.

 I pour a cup of coffee that I set the timer to brew so it’s ready when I get to it.
 I go on line and answer follow-up messages from works-in-progress.
 I read news feeds on Zite, I cook oatmeal, I eat my oatmeal while reading a book.
 I do the dishes.
-I might have a podcast interview (ADD Comedy with Dave Razowsky and Ian Foley), and if I do, I’ll spend the hour discussing, we’ll take a portrait with my YashicaMat 120 camera, then a selfie.
+I might have a podcast interview, and if I do, I’ll spend the hour discussing, we’ll take a portrait with my YashicaMat 120 camera, then a selfie.
 I’ll edit the selfie, put our watermark on it, the guest’s name, I’ll write a bio, then upload the episode to Ian Foley who will edit it, and post it on line.
 I’ve done almost 200 interviews, and I love it.
 I still haven’t figured out how to monetize it, but once I do, I’ll be really glad.
 The rest of the day is about marketing, raging about gun violence, stupid American voters, and ignorant politicians who don’t give a shit about their constituents.
 I’ll cook lunch, dinner, and start a cocktail of vodka on the rocks much later than most.
 I go to bed around 2 am, unless I have my gf over.
 Then…mmmm.

 What’s the salary range for an improviser in your city?